These internal and external teaching awards recognize teaching excellence at UBC.

 As one of six Killam institutions, UBC offers yearly awards from the Killam Endowment Fund to faculty and teaching assistants who demonstrate excellence in teaching.

 To see the complete list of Killam prizes awarded at UBC, visit Killam Awards and Fellowships.

-In recognition of the valuable role that Teaching Assistants play in our programs, UBC annually honours 16 GTAs with the Killam Graduate Teaching Assistant Award.
-Successful candidates will have met criteria that demonstrate a high level of respect for the candidate from undergraduate students and academic or course supervisors.
-The 2017-18 Call for Nominations has been sent to Deans in January 2018.
-Winners' names will be posted below in April 2018.
+In recognition of the valuable role that Graduate Teaching Assistants play in our programs, UBC annually honours GTAs with the Killam Graduate Teaching Assistant Award.
+Up to 19 winners are selected each spring.
+Successful candidates have met criteria that demonstrate teaching excellence and a high level of esteem for the candidate from undergraduate students and supervisors.
+The adjudication for this award takes place within the Faculties.

 External Teaching Awards

 The Office of the Provost and Vice-President Academic maintains a directory of some of the many major external teaching awards available.
 The following are examples of awards that have been received by UBC faculty members.